kirbs-btw/3d-print-slicer/README.md

 # Files
 Still work in progress sorted work will be comming soon

-# Work in Progress
-Let the path be defined by the vector not the nearest. missing parts bug
+# To do
+- connection of points in path
+- distinction of multiple obj
+- infill pattern